Theme

 Studio hierarchy instead of one general assistant

-The notable angle is the attempt to mirror a real studio hierarchy rather than rely on one broad assistant.
+The project tries to mirror a real studio hierarchy rather than rely on one broad assistant.
 The repository emphasizes role separation, escalation paths, workflow skills, validation hooks, and project templates.

 Availability